- Automotive Makes & Models

 It was a long time coming, but this 1977 Corvette found us.The herb basil was is the key component to how this 1977 Corvette ended up in my garage.

-Upon his return, he told me that while in route to the market he had spotted a mint condition Black 1977 Corvette, with red leather interior foe sale at a garage sale.
+Upon his return, he told me that while in route to the market he had spotted a mint condition Black 1977 Corvette, with a red leather interior for sale at a garage sale.
 We had dinner, and as I ate I thought of a time in our lives when my husband was crazy about a certain car.
-That car being a 1977 Corvette, to be more specific a black corvette with red leather interior.
-The year 1977 was a good year for the Corvette, it possessed that long molded front end, and a short back end.
-It was the car every guy wanted, the "Baddest" car on the road.
+That car is a 1977 Corvette, to be more specific a black Corvette with the red leather interior.
+The year 1977 was a good year for the Corvette, it possessed that long molded front end and a short back end.
+It was the car every guy wanted, the "baddest" car on the road.
 However, in 1977 we were raising two children, on a pretty tight budget.
-There were lots of bill to pay each month, with little left for anything, let alone a flashy Corvette.
+There were lots of bills to pay each month, with little left for anything, let alone a flashy Corvette.

 It so seemed this car was meant to find my husband...
 We knew we had to buy this car.
-At this point in our lives we could afford the car, and I felt that fate had dealt us a blessing. it may have been a long time coming, but this 1977 Corvette found us.
+At this point in our lives, we could afford the car, and I felt that fate had dealt us a blessing. it may have been a long time to come, but this 1977 Corvette found us.

 Our 1977 Corvette Has A History Of Being A "Therapy Car"

 This Vet Had An Unbelievable Past! - A story of sorrow, and victory ...

 The Second Owner Had All The Clues To The Cars Interesting History